Acefrrag/DNN/modelsim/README.txt

 The "sim" folder contains modelsim simulation projects to visualize the data waveforms.

 The "src" folder contains the VHDL design files.

+The "wf" contains modelsim waveform to be loaded inside modelsim environment.